FAQ - infrastructure

 System administrators

-Port 53 is already in use (by Docker’s embedded DNS)
+Port 53 is already in use (v1 only)

 ports: